Clooos/Home-Assistant-Mobile-First/README.md

   This one is used on any of my room cards.

 - [rgb-light-card](https://github.com/bokub/rgb-light-card)
-  This is a buttons that controls the color of RGB light entities with a color wheel.
+  This is the buttons that controls the color of RGB light entities with a color wheel.
   This one is used on any of my room cards.

 - [mini-graph-card](https://github.com/kalkih/mini-graph-card)